Skip to main content

 For different approaches

-Whether you created Dart files manually or auto-generated them to load and use the localization string, this check will help you.
+Whether you created Dart files manually or auto-generated them to load and use the localization strings, this check will help you.
 And with a special CLI flag, you can configure which classes the check should look for.

 With different output formats